on this page

-You must agree to a Job Plan with your Community Development Program provider.
+You must agree to a Job Plan with your provider.
 It lists the tasks and activities you agree to do to help you find a job.

 What mutual obligations are

-Mutual obligation requirements are the tasks you agree to in your Job Plan, to help you find a job.
+Mutual obligation requirements are the tasks you agree to do, to help you find a job.

-- agreeing to or changing your Job Plan when asked
+- agree to or change your Job Plan when asked

-- showing you’re actively looking for work if that’s part of your Job Plan
+- show you’re actively looking for work if that’s part of your Job Plan

-- having a valid reason for leaving a job.
+- have a valid reason for leaving a job.

 Community Development Program activities are voluntary.
-This includes:
+They include: